Blue Line (Mumbai Metro): Rolling stock

+The rolling stock is cleaned daily in an automated washing plant utilizing eco-friendly technology.

 MMOPL initially used a Wheel Flange Lubrication (WFL) system to reduce wear and tear of rolling stock wheels.
 The agency invested ₹30 crore to introduce a Radio Frequency Identification (RFID) chip based system to accomplish the task.
-The MMOPL stated that the RFID system provides even longer lifespan for wheels, and the agency states that it will recover the ₹ 30 crore investment within 2 years through savings on maintenance costs.
+The MMOPL said that the RFID system provides even longer lifespan for wheels, and the agency states that it will recover the ₹ 30 crore investment within 2 years through savings on maintenance costs.

 Power

-The ABB Group was awarded the contract for supplying power systems to Line 1 on 31 July 2008.
+The ABB Group was awarded the contract for supplying power systems to Blue Line on 31 July 2008.
 The line is electrified using 25 kV AC at 50 Hz via overhead catenary.

 In early 2017, MMOPL completed the installation of light-emitting diode (LED) lighting at all metro stations, the depot, and administrative buildings to reduce electricity consumption.
 The MMOPL also began a project under the Renewable Energy Service Company (RESCO) model to install rooftop solar panels at all stations and the metro depot.
 Under the model, a private company will bear the cost of setting and operating the panels, and will sell the generated power to the MMOPL at a rate of ₹ 5.1 per unit.
 A total of 2.30 MWp will be generated by the system, of which about 2 MWp is generated by the station's rooftop solar panels and 0.30 MWp is generated by the depot's solar panels.
-The LED lighting system and solar panels are estimated to reduce Line 1's carbon emissions by 2,430 tons per year.
+The LED lighting system and solar panels are estimated to reduce Blue Line's carbon emissions by 2,430 tons per year.

-The MMOPL stated that 30% of the total annual non-traction power requirement of approximately 11 MW would be met using solar power from May 2017.
+The MMOPL said that 30% of the total annual non-traction power requirement of approximately 11 MW would be met using solar power from May 2017.
 Solar energy powers the operation of station equipment such as lighting, air-conditioning, lifts, escalators and pumps.

 Signaling and communications

-Line 1 features an advanced signaling system, including an automatic train protection system (ATPS) and automated signaling to control train movements.
+Blue Line features an advanced signaling system, including an automatic train protection system (ATPS) and automated signaling to control train movements.
 Siemens supplied the signalling and train control systems required for the project, while Thales supplied the communication systems.
 The network's signaling and train control systems are based on LZB 700M technology.